fdevp/CloudDeliveryMobile/README.md

 Services use injeceted refit objects to communicate with a backend server.
 I needed to share data between a few viewmodels and handle changes in the data structure.
 I decided to use thread safe events with a generic event model argument (/Models/ServiceEvent.cs).
 Each of the event from service layer passes in arguments an object that describes event's type and passes information about resources.

 #### Websockets
 applied a Signalr library that has a support for PCL.
 There is only one hub - for notifications.
-Hub - a service layer data exchange is handled by the thread-safe events.
+Hub and a service layer data exchange is handled by the thread-safe events.
 Either authorization token and events are set up in the root view models.

 ## Android
 Application based primarly on fragments.
 There are only three activities: CarrierRoot, SalepointRoot, SignIn.
 The interaface was created on the base of the Material theme.
 The main interface element is a viewpager that contains three fragments.
 A fragments' management is handled by MvvmCross (except SalepointFloatingLabelFragment).